Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Method

 where \( W \in \mathbb{R}^{d \times d} \), \( \boldsymbol{w} \in \mathbb{R}^{d} \), and \( b \in \mathbb{R}^d \) are learnable parameters.
 This pooling strategy enables the model to emphasize nodes with higher contextual relevance while suppressing less informative ones, thereby producing a more expressive graph-level embedding.

-Through GNN Encoder and Attention-Based Graph Pooling, DAGN maps each modality-specific input graph to a compact, semantically enriched vector that preserves informative local structures and supplies a robust basis for downstream objectives.
+Through GNN Encoder and Attention-Based Graph Pooling, DAGN maps each modality-specific input graph to a compact vector that preserves informative local structures and supplies the structural basis for the downstream distillation objectives.